shakilmith/documentaion/spring-boot/codeinjar/spring-boot-crud-application/mysql/index.md

 ## Create A Controller Class

 Now create a **CustomerController.java** class in **com.company/controller** package.
 And don't forget to annotate this class by **@RestController** annotation.
-The role of the controller class is to handle the mapping uri or incoming requests.
+The role of the controller class is to handle the mapping uri or incoming requests and after processing them return appropriate response.

 **CustomerController.java**